Rashmika-Dineth/WebScraping/Memoriam/Readme.md

 ![](Images/NodeJS/nodeConsolidationResults.JPG)

-It took **74.1 s** to consolidate aroud 600 lines from all 4 websites.
+It took **74.1 s** to consolidate around 600 lines from all 4 websites.
 Compared to other frameworks NodeJS has more advantages.

 ## - Further Improvements on AWS Implementation